 Be friendly, polite, and well-mannered.
 Praise the food on offer.
 Be prepared to answer some pretty direct questions and try not to take offense; it’s normal in some cultures to be quite direct.
 Above all, be yourself and you probably won’t go wrong.

 While many people from the United States or the United Kingdom dress more formally in the workplace and then slip on something casual at the weekends, this is not the case in many continental European countries (especially older generations).
 When you’re meeting the parents, keep the flip-flops, shorts, and t-shirts at home.
 Wear something smart and not too revealing in order to create a good impression, and more importantly, not offend your hosts.

 Small gifts often go over well, but they aren’t essential.
 Take advice from your partner, though, on exactly what to give.
 You don’t want to make a faux pas by handing over something that may cause offense even if it’s done with the best intentions.
 For example, taking a local wine might imply that you don’t think the host will serve a good quality wine; in some countries like France, the host has probably chosen the wine for the occasion with great care.
 Flowers (but not lilies or chrysanthemums, as they’re often associated with funerals) or high-quality chocolates are a nice, safe idea.

 Keep your hands off each other

-In France or Spain, if you’re going to stay overnight at your partner’s parents’ home, don’t always expect you’ll be placed in the same room to. sleep.
-Even if you’ve been together for months and everybody knows that you’re sleeping together, you might not be invited to do the same under the their roof.
+In France or Spain, if you’re going to stay overnight at your partner’s parents’ home, don’t always expect you’ll be placed in the same bedroom.
+Even if you’ve been together for months and everybody knows that you’re sleeping together, you might not be invited to do the same under their roof.
 In more liberal countries like the Netherlands, it might be more acceptable.